waaaaaaaaah/Sparrow-TVC-Hopper/JOURNAL.md

 The io (servos, battery power, and pyro plugs).
 This was kinda chill to do because of all the surplus space.
 It's not pretty, but it was nice to do.

+Future Plans: I should redo at least part of this routing to make it prettier.
+Maybe now that I'm used to this board, I can make it smaller to cut down on the dead space.
+Regardless of whether or not I re-route, I need to double and triple check the design.
 **Total time spent: 5hr**